University of Greenwich: Reputation and rankings

+In 2023, the university was classified as Gold in Teaching Excellence Framework (TEF) of Higher Education.

 The university was ranked 94 out of 121 UK institutions according to The Guardian University Guide 2022 league table.
 For 2023, the University of Greenwich was ranked 60 according to Times Higher education (THE).
-Moreover, University of Greenwich ranked first in London for Events, Tourism and Hospitality by the Guardian’s 2023 university rankings.Subjects taught at Greenwich have seen rises in the Guardian university league tables for 2022: Chemistry was at 10, up 10 places since 2021.
+Moreover, University of Greenwich ranked first in London for Events, Tourism and Hospitality by the Guardian’s 2023 university rankings.
+Subjects taught at Greenwich have seen rises in the Guardian university league tables for 2022: Chemistry was at 10, up 10 places since 2021.
 Forensic Science (9), Criminology (10), Mechanical Engineering (12), and Education (48) also moved up significantly.

-The university is ranked as the #1 modern university in London and top overall in Kent for graduate prospects according to The Times and Sunday Times Good University Guide 2021.

 In Center for World University Rankings World University Rankings 2020–21 – University of Greenwich was ranked 76 in the UK.
 In 2022, University of Greenwich was ranked in the 750-800 range globally by QS World University Rankings.

-In the Times Higher Education (THE) Impact Rankings 2020, Greenwich performed well in several categories:
+In the Times Higher Education (THE) Impact Rankings 2020, which assessed universities' impact on society and the planet Greenwich performed well in several categories: